jwbnw/web3-ai-service/README.md

 Service Layer For Web3 AI

+The application is live for a short time at: https://www.web3ai-beta.com/ please consider the following.

+- State is temporary
+- Unexpected behavior may occor
+- Please raise any issues with the repo owner.

 Readme is WIP and may be incomplete at times.
 Reach out to repo owner with questions.

 ## Local Dev Getting Started